Contents

 When Passport-enabled users sign in with Duo, Duo Desktop performs automatic device registration when possible.
 That is, Duo Desktop will attempt to generate a key pair, register the public key with Duo, and use the key to sign further reports sent to Duo.
 If registration fails, authentication proceeds as usual with no error shown to the user, but the user will not experience shared Passport sessions between browser and desktop apps.
 The access device lacking TPM or Secure Enclave support or an attempt to register a device which is already registered are possible reasons why devices may not complete automatic device registration.

-You can review your registered devices or selectively de-register devices by navigating to Devices → Duo Desktop Registered Devices in the Duo Admin Panel.
-You may wish to de-register an endpoint if you want to require a user’s Duo Desktop app to generate and register a new set of signing keys for their device on their next successful authentication.
+You can review your registered devices or selectively remove devices by navigating to Devices → Duo Desktop Device Registration in the Duo Admin Panel.
+You may wish to remove an endpoint if you want to require a user’s Duo Desktop app to generate and register a new set of signing keys for their device on their next successful authentication.

 Learn more about registered devices in the Endpoint documentation.